chocolatey/choco-wiki/Home.md

 ##Chocolatey?
 Chocolatey is a global PowerShell execution engine using the NuGet packaging infrastructure.
 Think of it as the ultimate automation tool for Windows.

 Chocolatey is like apt-get, but built with Windows in mind (there are differences and limitations).
-For those unfamiliar with APT/Debian, think about chocolatey as a global silent installer for applications and tools.
+For those unfamiliar with APT/Debian, think about Chocolatey as a global silent installer for applications and tools.
 It can also do configuration tasks and anything that you can do with PowerShell.
 The power you hold with a tool like Chocolatey is only limited by your imagination!

 You can develop your tools and applications with NuGet, and release them with Chocolatey!
-But chocolatey is not just for .NET tools.
+But Chocolatey is not just for .NET tools.
 It's for nearly any Windows application/tool!

 Want to [[learn more?|ChocolateyFAQs]]